 Improve overall network security

 The main risk with unmanaged print is that it’s all too easy for users to print very sensitive documents and leave them in the printer’s tray and forget all about them.
 With MPS, management tools facilitate tracking all print jobs to enhance security.
 This helps users and manager to be confident about what they’re printing, how they’re printing it, and why.

 With the right strategy, management tools and hardware, MPS can lead to significant waste reduction.
-Features like duplex printing or pull-print can be provisioned.
-This ensures less wasted ink, less wasted paper, and results in an overall better impact on the environment.
+Features like duplex printing (printing on both sides!) or pull-print (only printing if people go to collect their documents) can be provisioned.

-Monitoring supplies such as ink, toner, or maintenance kits are no longer your company’s responsibility.
-Purchasing happens automatically via your provider.
-On top of that, your MPS provider is should provide you with high-quality supplies to ensure great quality prints and reliable service.
+With a managed print service, monitoring supplies such as ink, toner, or maintenance kits are no longer your company’s responsibility.
+Purchasing happens automatically via your MPS provider.
+On top of that, your MPS partner will provide you with high-quality supplies to ensure great quality prints and reliable service.